 Irvin Williams: “I participated in the workshop that was held at Michigan State University in the fall of 2016.
 I appreciated the program paying for my room.
 I also enjoyed meeting other law school applicants since we were all in the same boat.

 I found value in the Indian professors talking about Indian Law and the participants being able to ask them questions about anything.
 A summary on the application process was informative.
 A quick strategy on LSAT taking was insightful.
 Overall, the program kept me motivated on my Law School endeavor.

 Take it sooner rather than later, so that you have ample time to prepare your law school application and prep for the LSAT.”

 There is still time to apply for the Pipeline to Law Workshop at University of California Berkeley Law.
-Attendees will participate in a 5 day workshop that helps prepare students like the five above to prepare for their careers and studies in Indian law.
+Attendees will participate in a 5-day workshop that helps assist students like those above to prepare for their careers and studies.
 Apply before May 1 here.